 Emmaus College has a fundamental belief in the promotion of a Catholic spiritual and religious ethos and aims to affirm the dignity of every member of the College.
 This is achieved through staff formation, life-giving relationships and formal Religious Education.
 Emmaus College has a strong partnership with the Holy Family Parish, holding a youth mass there each month.
+Students and staff are able to participate in a sacramental program in conjunction with the Parish.
 Whole school masses are held for significant events and in addition there is a small weekly mass at the college.
 Prayer is an important part of daily life at Emmaus College, with sacred prayer spaces in each classroom.
 The Responsible Thinking Process is designed to foster the highest levels of respect for all people and to allow individuals to develop a sense of respect for themselves.
 A retreat program runs in all year levels, providing students with the opportunity for personal and communal prayer and reflection.
 Pastoral care structures and programs have a high priority at the college.
 All year levels have a Head of Year whose role is to oversee the Pastoral needs of the students and implement programs relevant to the age group.
 Supporting them are Heads of Academic Performance and Heads of Spirituality and Community Service.
 Counselling services are provided by the college with professional counsellors on staff, as well as a Careers and Workplace Learning Co-ordinator and Indigenous Education Liaison Officer.